samuelabc/chat-app-sample/readme.md

   - To avoid race conditions, a `mutex` is used to synchronize access to the `clients` map
 - **JWT** for user authentication
   - Relevant code: `internal/auth/*`
+  - JWT tokens are generated when a user logs in and are used to authorize API requests and WebSocket connections
 - **Logrus** for logging
   - Relevant code: `pkg/utils/logger.go`
   - Log file location: `log/chat-app.log`